pwintermantel/owncloud-docker/README.md

 5. Optional: Customize the docker-compose.yml, you should at least change `POSTGRES_PASSWORD`.
 6. `docker-compose up`

-From there you can access the Web interface running on port 8001.
+From there you can access the Web interface running on port 8001 and start with the Owncloud Installation Wizard.
 If you choose the Postgres Backend make sure you enter `db` as your database host and credentials provided in the docker-compose.yml.

 Your data is persisted within the storage container and the owncloud image can be updated easily.